lidajav/School_District_Analysis/README.md

 ## Results:

-- The District summary for all 15 schools was affcted as the math and reading scores of 461 students in grade 9 in Thomas High school were removed (replaced by NaN).The total average math and reading show decrease of less than 1%.
+- The District summary for all 15 schools was affcted as the math and reading scores of 461 students in grade 9 in Thomas High school were removed (replaced by NaN).The % passing for math, reading and overall show decrease as a total.

 **New Distric Summary after removing scores in grade 9 at thomas High School**